Sub-Saharan Africa: Sports

 Rugby is popular in sub-Saharan Africa.
 The Confederation of African Rugby governs rugby games in the region.
-South Africa is a major force in the game and won the Rugby World Cup in 1995, 2007 and 2019.
+South Africa is a major force in the game and won the Rugby World Cup in 1995, 2007, 2019 and 2023.
 Africa is also allotted one guaranteed qualifying place in the Rugby World Cup.

 Boxing is a popular sport.
 Battling Siki is the first world champion to come out of sub-Saharan Africa.
 Countries such as Nigeria, Ghana and South Africa have produced numerous professional world champions such as Dick Tiger, Hogan Bassey, Gerrie Coetzee, Samuel Peter, Azumah Nelson and Jake Matlala.

 Cricket has a following.
 The African Cricket Association is an international body which oversees cricket in African countries.
 South Africa and Zimbabwe have their own governing bodies.
 In 2003 the Cricket World Cup was held in South Africa, first time it was held in sub-Saharan Africa.

 Over the years, Ethiopia and Kenya have produced many notable long-distance athletes.
 Each country has federations that identify and cultivate top talent.
 Athletes from Ethiopia and Kenya hold, save for two exceptions, all the men's outdoor records for Olympic distance events from 800m to the marathon.
 Famous runners include Haile Gebrselassie, Kenenisa Bekele, Paul Tergat, and John Cheruiyot Korir.

-Tourism

-The development of tourism in this region has been identified as having the ability to create jobs and improve the economy.
-South Africa, Namibia, Mauritius, Botswana, Ghana, Cape Verde, Tanzania and Kenya have been identified as having well developed tourism industries.
-Cape Town and the surrounding area is very popular with tourists.

-List of countries and regional organisation

-Sub-Saharan Africa is composed of 49 countries.
-Only six African countries are not geopolitically a part of sub-Saharan Africa: Algeria, Egypt, Libya, Morocco, Tunisia and Western Sahara (claimed by Morocco); they form the UN subregion of Northern Africa, which also makes up the largest bloc of the Arab World.
-Nevertheless, some international organisations include Sudan as part of North Africa.
-Although a long-standing member of the Arab League, Sudan has around 30% non-Arab populations in the west (Darfur, Masalit, Zaghawa), far north (Nubian) and south (Kordofan, Nuba), and a largely Arabised native Nubian population that represents the majority at 70% hence its inclusion in North Africa, but geographically and culturally Sudan is part of Sub Saharan Africa.
-Mauritania and Niger only include a band of the Sahel along their southern borders.
-All other African countries have at least significant portions of their territory within sub-Saharan Africa.